GlobalPathogenAnalysisService/gpas-cli/README.md

 gpas --version
 ```

+*If using a Mac with Apple silicon, you will need to [install conda and gpas-cli inside a Rosetta Terminal](https://github.com/GlobalPathogenAnalysisService/gpas-cli/wiki/Installation-for-Macs-with-Apple-silicon)*

 ### With `pip`

-Requires separate installation of Samtools and [read-it-and-keep](https://github.com/GlobalPathogenAnalysisService/read-it-and-keep).
-Requires that Python 3.10+ be installed
+This requires separate installation of Samtools and [read-it-and-keep](https://github.com/GlobalPathogenAnalysisService/read-it-and-keep).
+Requires Python 3.10+

 ```shell
 # Install inside a new Python environment